|Return to Loc Ninh and FSB Wade|

 I am returning to Vietnam on January 9, 2004 so now that I know there are more of you out there, I will take more photos and post them here.
 It is amazing to me that since my December trip, I have found a number of guys I served with through this site.
 Hopefully we can find many more.

-Scott Krueger Then and Now (All photos linked to this page are by Scott Krueger unless noted otherwise)
+(All photos linked to this page are by Scott Krueger unless noted otherwise)